wavefrontHQ/help/ingestion_policies.md

 On this page you can sort, search for and filter ingestion policies.
 You can also drill down and examine the PPS usage by a particular ingestion policy over time, by clicking the name of the ingestion policy and viewing the ingestion policy dashboard.
 If you have the **Ingestion Policies** permission, you also can:
-* See the policy versions by clicking the ellipsis icon next to the policy and selecting **Versions**.
+* See the policy history by clicking the ellipsis icon next to the policy and selecting **Versions**.
 You can also revert the policy to an earlier version.
 * Edit a policy by clicking the ellipsis icon next to the policy and selecting **Edit**.
 * Delete a policy by clicking the ellipsis icon next to the policy and selecting **Delete**.